Nicolae Ungureanu: Steaua București

-In 1987, he joined Steaua București and won the title in his first season with coach Anghel Iordănescu, appearing in 24 league matches in which he scored four goals.
+In 1987, Ungureanu joined Steaua București and won the title in his first season with coach Anghel Iordănescu, appearing in 24 league matches in which he scored four goals.
 The team also reached the semi-finals of the European Cup where they lost to Benfica.
 In the following season, they won The Double, Ungureanu playing 31 league matches and scoring once under Iordănescu, but he did not play in the 1–0 win over Dinamo București in the Cupa României final.
 In the same season he helped the club reach the 1988–89 European Cup final, playing nine games in the campaign, including the final which was lost 4–0 to AC Milan.
 His last trophy won with Steaua was the 1991–92 Cupa României, as coach Victor Pițurcă used him as a starter in the penalty shoot-out victory against Politehnica Timișoara in the final.
+During the same season, he played six games in the UEFA Cup campaign, helping the team get past Anorthosis Famagusta and Sporting Gijón to reach the round of 16 where they were defeated by Genoa.

 Late career

 In 1992, Ungureanu went to play for Rapid București.
-There, he made his last Divizia A appearance on 21 March 1993 in a 5–0 loss to Universitatea Cluj, having a total of 437 matches with 29 goals in the competition, also totaling 71 games with one goal in European competitions.
+There, he made his last Divizia A appearance on 21 March 1993 in a 5–0 loss to Universitatea Cluj, totaling 437 matches with 29 goals in the competition and 71 games with one goal in European competitions.
 Subsequently, he was a player-coach during the 1993–94 Divizia C season at Pandurii Târgu Jiu.

 International career

 Ungureanu played 56 matches and scored one goal for Romania, making his debut on 8 April 1981 under coach Valentin Stănescu in a 2–1 friendly loss to Israel.
 He played seven games in the successful Euro 1984 qualifiers, including a 1–0 victory against World Cup holders Italy.
 Coach Mircea Lucescu used him for the entirety of all three games in the final tournament which were a draw against Spain and losses to West Germany and Portugal, as his side failed to progress from their group.
 Subsequently, he played seven games in the 1986 World Cup qualifiers and five matches with one goal scored in a 3–1 victory against Spain during the Euro 1988 qualifiers.
-Ungureanu's last appearance took place on 15 November 1989 in a 3–1 home win over Denmark in the 1990 World Cup qualifiers.
+Ungureanu's last appearance for the national team took place on 15 November 1989 in a 3–1 home win over Denmark in the 1990 World Cup qualifiers.

 For representing his country at the Euro 1984 final tournament, Ungureanu was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.